Best Practices

 Modularity

 • Don’t repeat yourself.
-If you repeat yourself, it’s an indication your logic is faulty.
+If you repeat code, it’s an indication your logic is faulty.
 Move repeated code into a function or into a repetition structure.
 Repeated code is usually wrong code.

 • Follow the idea of "write once, use many," which means create functions to do simple useful jobs, and then call that function whenever needed to do that job.